Ripple Suicide Prevention: Recognition

-In 2022, R;pple won the Royal Society for Public Health's Public Mental Health and Wellbeing Award for its innovation and scalability in suicide prevention.
+In 2022, Ripple won the Royal Society for Public Health's Public Mental Health and Wellbeing Award for its innovation and scalability in suicide prevention.
 In 2025, the organisation was recognised by the British Royal Family with the King's Award for Enterprise in the category of Innovation.
+In 2025, Ripple was again acknowledged by the British Royal Family when joining The Royal Foundation's National Suicide Prevention Network, aiming to transform suicide prevention across the UK.

+In 2025, Ripple Suicide Prevention was recognised at the annual Centre for Social Justice awards for its innovative use of technology in suicide prevention.
+Alice Hendy MBE accepted the award from England manager Sir Gareth Southgate in recognition of the charity’s work.
+As part of the award, Ripple received funding to further develop its technology and expand its reach.

 Alice Hendy MBE

 Alice Hendy MBE, founder of the charity, has received significant media coverage and recognition for her role in suicide prevention and mental health campaigning.

 In 2021, Hendy received the Entrepreneur of Excellence Award at the National Diversity Awards, recognising her work to promote digital safety and mental health equity.
 In 2023 she was appointed a Member of the Order of the British Empire (MBE) for services to suicide prevention and in 2025, Hendy was awarded an Honorary Doctorate from the University of Portsmouth.

 Governance and funding

-R;pple is registered as a charity in England and Wales (Charity No. 1194331).
+Ripple is registered as a charity in England and Wales (Charity No. 1194331).
 Funding comes from grants, corporate partnerships, and public donations.